milvus-io/milvus/docs/design_docs/segcore/segment_growing.md

 1. `atomic<int64_t> reserved` reserved space calculation
 2. `AckResponder` calculate which segment to insert, returns current segment offset
-3. `ConcurrentVector` store data columns, each column has one concurrent vector
+3. `ConcurrentVector` stores data columns, each column has one concurrent vector

 The following steps are executed when insert,